What to do in Te Anau, gateway to the wilds of Fiordland

 As always, these are my selections based on the small businesses I love, the awesome places to eat, and the little things that make a place memorable.
 This isn’t the most comprehensive run down of things to do in Te Anau.

-Just letting you know, this article contains affiliate links, which means I may make a small commission if you book through those links at no extra cost to you.
+Disclosure: This article contains affiliate links, which means I may make a small commission if you book through those links at no extra cost to you.
 Thanks for your support.

-Quick tips for visiting Fiordland
+Quick tips for visiting Te Anau and Fiordland

 Things to do in Te Anau